Undergraduate Course: Frontiers in Research (EASC10089)

 |Summary||This course will develop the student's transferable skills by encouraging them to undertake a number of tasks that increase their critical thinking, problem solving and communication skills.
 The course is organised in three parts: (1) the seminar component, (2) the 24 hour essay, and (3) the enterprise initiative.
 They will critically assess research seminars given by national and international Earth Scientists in the School of Geosciences.

-Students will deepen their understanding of one of the topics presented and train their scientific writing skills in a three page literature review.
-The 24 hours essay will train report writing under tight time constraints by having students investigate and summarize our current understanding of a timely research topic overnight.
+Students will deepen their understanding of one of the seminar topics, and train their translational and communication skills in a science outreach exercise.
+The 24 hours essay will train scientific report writing under tight time constraints by having students investigate and summarize our current understanding of a timely research topic overnight.
 During the Enterprise Initiative they will be introduced to life and skills relevant to a work environment making decisions, communicating results and presenting to managers.
 This will also develop group working skills.

 (2) Enterprise initiative: Semester 2, during FCL (2 day activity).